 How to build a schema

-Since schemas are the gateway to precious knowledge on your prospects, applicants, students and alumni, the ball is in your court to drag and drop your desired form fields into place and adapt them to your needs however you deem logical in terms of usability, logical sequencing and whatnot.
-That said, you must begin by creating one or more sections, the content categories that will serve as containers for your fields, and then creating and organising fields into said sections.
+Since schemas are the gateway to precious knowledge on your prospects, applicants, students, and alumni, the ball is in your court to drag and drop your desired form fields into place and adapt them to your needs however you deem logical in terms of usability, logical sequencing, and whatnot.
+That said, you must begin by creating one or more sections, the content categories that will serve as containers for your fields, and then creating and organizing fields into said sections.

 To be sure, sections are groups of thematically related fields.
 For instance, a section titled Personal Information could have such fields as Name, Address, Telephone, Date of birth, and so on, and a section titled Funding could have fields such as How do you plan to finance your degree?, Do you intend to apply for a scholarship? and If yes, which one?.
 New sections are blank by default, and it's entirely up to you to decide which and how many fields to incorporate.

 Fields are the individual questions to which you need the answer to.
 As mentioned already, fields are grouped into sections and can't exist outside of one.

-The schema builder is composed of two panels: the left panel, where the settings are located, and the right panel, where you can position and visualise the fields you're designing:
+The schema builder is composed of two panels: the left panel, where the settings are located, and the right panel, where you can position and visualize the fields you're designing:

 To add a section, click Add new section on the top-left corner of the left panel, insert a Name and add Instructions for the user (not mandatory).
 The last parameter, Visible?, is a bit more complex and also found in the settings for fields, so we wrote about it under Common settings.
 To finish, click Save to commit to the changes or cancel to return to the main window.
 You can't directly define the order that a section is to appear in (by default, sections are displayed in the order that they were created), but we're able to do it on your behalf.